-Mint Syrup Quick Version Recipe: There is no substitute for its wonderful flavor and aroma; fortunately, it’s easy to make your own to have healthier version instead of store bought one !
+Mint Syrup Quick Version Recipe: There is no substitute for its wonderful four ingredient home made mint drink !
+Fortunately, it’s easy to make your own to have healthier version instead of store bought one !

 Mint Syrup Quick Version Recipe

 - 2 cups Mint leaves blended with 2 cups of sugar

 - 4 cups water + 3 cups sugar